ecodynlab/GALUP/Index.md

 • The user can zoom in and out on the map using the "zoom" feature.

-Bands in datasets (e.g. Landsat) allow for calculation of these remote sensing variables:

 Parameters can be established, typically as color palettes, by the user to visualize the data on the map.